shadow30812/riemann/docs/DevGuide.md

 ### **browser.py (BrowserTab)**

 * **What it is:** An integrated Chromium tab using QWebEngineView.
 * **Deep Dive Mechanics:** WebEngine operates in separate OS processes.
 BrowserTab bridges Python to the DOM via runJavaScript and sets up DevTools windows.
 It distinguishes between persistent and incognito sessions by assigning either a shared or off-the-record QWebEngineProfile.
+Browser scale factors are saved and persisted locally per host domain using QSettings("Riemann", "BrowserSettings").
 * **What to modify here:** Handling custom downloads (e.g., routing YouTube URLs to yt-dlp), injecting custom context menus into the web view, or implementing print-to-PDF functions.

+* **Video Streaming** via YtDlpStreamWorker utilizes yt-dlp in background QThread workers to extract raw stream URLs for proprietary codecs that QtWebEngine cannot natively decode.

 ### **browser\_handlers.py**